sts10/remote-words/readme.markdown

 ## Lists/layouts

 Each list in the `lists/` sub-directory corresponds to a different, common keyboard layout.
+All lists are 7,776-words long, which means that each word adds approximately 12.925 bits to a passphrase.

 **Guidance**: to minimize the number of "clicks" you must execute to enter a passphrase, use the word list that corresponds to the keyboard layout you're asked to enter the passphrase with.